jsgroth/CoffeePSX/README.md

 Not yet implemented:
 * Accurate CPU timing; currently hardcoded to 2 cycles per instruction with no bus access delays
 * DMA timings and GPU draw timings; right now all DMAs and GPU commands finish instantly from software's perspective
+* PAL display and video timings; only NTSC is supported right now
 * SPU: Capture buffers, noise generator, pitch modulation, reverb FIR filter
 * Some CD-ROM functionality including infrequently used commands, audio report interrupts, and non-standard CD-XA audio modes
 * MDEC 4bpp/8bpp modes
   * Even 15bpp/24bpp MDEC does not work properly in some games, possibly timing-related
 * Analog controllers and P2 inputs
 * More flexible memory card implementation (e.g. an option for whether to share across games or give each game its own emulated card)
-* Interrupts and synchronization modes for dotclock and HBlank timers
+* Interrupts and synchronization modes for dot clock and HBlank timers

 ## Build Dependencies (Linux)